yenlychu13/Game-Concept-The-Echo-Chamber/README.md

 ## 📜 License

-This repository contains creative design materials for the fictional game concept **THE ECHO CHAMBER**.
+This repository contains creative design materials for the fictional game concept **THE ECHO CHAMBER** by Chu Yen Ly.
 All rights reserved.